- #3 export market for U.S. corn in MY2018/19. 82 percent U.S. market share.

 - Colombia depends heavily on energy and mining exports, making it vulnerable to fluctuations in commodities prices.

-- U.S. ethanol exports reached a record 42 million gallons in MY 2017/2018 driven by price competitiveness and a raised mandate to E10.
+- U.S. ethanol exports reached a record 69 million gallons in MY 2018/2019 driven by price competitiveness and higher demand in the northern region.

 - Permanent pressure from Colombian sugar millers to reduce U.S. imports, including a countervailing duty (CVD) case against U.S. ethanol, a draft regulation on price-setting for imported ethanol, stringent quality standards and a maximum footprint limit associated with the GHG inventory for ethanol.

 - The Colombian cereals growers’ federation (FENALCE) actively sought different initiatives that seek to affect U.S. corn trade.
 None have affected trade.